-A History of Innovation and Growth
+A history of innovation and growth

 1924 Hamilton Technical College is founded to provide technical and trades training in the Waikato region.

 1985 Horticulture teaching begins at Hamilton Gardens.

 1990s Following Government tertiary reforms, the institute becomes a body corporate with a Chief Executive and Council.
 A range of degrees in nursing, midwifery, business, sport and exercise science, information technology and media arts are developed in response to changing employment needs.

-1995 Land is purchased on Avalon Drive to establish a campus with ample space for trades, sports and hospitality training.
+1999 Land is purchased on Avalon Drive to establish a campus with ample space for trades, sports and hospitality training.

-2000 First post graduate qualification is offered (Post Graduate Diploma Nursing).
+2000 First postgraduate qualification is offered (Post Graduate Diploma Nursing).

 2001 Name changes to the Waikato Institute of Technology and two years later, the modern Wintec brand is adopted.

 2016 International student numbers reach an all-time high.
 Nearly 1800 students enrolled in 2016, equating to 1009 equivalent full-time students.
 Rotokauri student hub and campus is redesigned and refurbished.
-A new programme is developed in collaboration with Waikato-Tainui to increase fluency in te reo Māori.